ecruz165/agentx-cli/README.md

 ## Aliases

 Aliases are predefined collections of file patterns that provide context to AI prompts.
-They are defined as JSON files in the knowledge base directory under `.ai-config/aliases/`.
+They are defined as JSON files in `.agentx/aliases/`.

 ### Alias Definition Format